Prom: Adult proms

 An adult prom is a social event that is almost perfectly similar to a high school prom in terms of themes and attire, except that some adult proms also serve alcoholic beverages, and therefore most adult proms (at least in the U.S.) require those attending to be at least 21 years of age.
 The origin of adult prom is unclear, though two events which occurred in the 1990s are likely to have inspired the concept.
 Drew Barrymore stated in a late 1990s interview on Late Night with Conan O'Brien that she threw a prom party for herself and a few friends who never got to go to prom.

 The Class of 1956 from Tenafly, New Jersey, whose prom was canceled at the time, held their own prom for their 35 Year Reunion in 1991.

 In the Nobody's Property novel series, character Mallorie Walcott, an event planner, mentions that she helped put her younger daughter Cassandra through college, in part, from the revenue she made from planning adult proms in the 1990s either for people who missed their actual high school proms in the 1970s and 1980s or simply wanted to re-live their prom night.
+Two other characters, Elise Matthews and Sarah Thompson, did not attend their high school proms and are both referenced as having gone to or hosted adult proms at some point.

-A form of adult prom is the "second chance prom".
-It is a big gathering of people who either did not go to prom, wanted to relive prom, or whose high school prom did not work out the way they had hoped.
+A "second chance prom" is a gathering of people who either did not go to prom, wanted to relive prom, or whose high school prom they feel was unsuccessful.

 A slightly different take on the adult prom is that of the disabilities prom, dedicated to providing a prom experience to disabled adults at no charge to the attendees.
 These events are most often organized by non-profit organizations focusing on the disabled, or large churches.

 In 2010, Theatrical producers in New York produced an audience participation theatrical play, set in an actual dance hall, called The Awesome 80s Prom, where attendees were at a prom and got to vote on the king and queen from the cast of characters.